JLuc/scribus-project-manager/README.md

 scribus-shell-scripts
 ============

-Scribus Project management tools with shell scripts.
+Scribus project management tools with shell scripts.

 Scribus doesnt provide any project management tools.
 These shell scripts mainly aim to compensate this.